edcx/Pathfinder/README.md

 Pathfinding project is a plugin for Unity3D.
 It is based on A* algorithm for finding optimal path.

 It runs on a grid based system.
 It has penalty features.
-Currently it agents request path and listens pathfound event.
+Currently, agents request path and listens for pathfound event.

 Desired features: